-The period of this order is for six months to allow you time to demonstrate a period of sustained safe practice.
+The period of this order is for nine months to allow you time to secure an employment as a nurse and to demonstrate a period of sustained safe practice.

-This conditions of practice order will take effect upon the expiry of the current conditions of practice order, namely the end of 10 January 2024 in accordance with Article 30(1).
+These conditions of practice order will replace the current conditions of practice order with immediate effect in accordance with Article 30(1).

 Before the end of the period of the order, a panel will hold a review hearing to see how well you have complied with the order.
-At the review hearing the panel may revoke the order or any condition of it, it may confirm the order or vary any condition of it, or it may replace the order for another order.
+At the review hearing the panel may revoke the order or any condition of it, it may confirm the order or vary any condition of it, or it may replace the order with another order.